Before taking out a car loan, mortgage, renovation loan, or personal loan, check the loan curbs to know how much you can

 Most individual credit cards and credit lines restrict your loans to either two or four times your monthly income (depending on the policy of the issuing bank).

 The total amount of unsecured loans you can have, across all your credit cards, credit lines, personal loans, etc., is capped at 18 times your monthly income.
 Any further attempts to borrow will automatically be declined.

-By 1st June 2019, this limit will be reduced to 12 times your monthly income.
+As of 1 June 2019, this limit has been reduced from 18 to 12 times your monthly income.